swcarpentry/r-novice-gapminder/01-rstudio-intro.md

 The first thing you will see in the R interactive session is a bunch of information, followed by a ">" and a blinking cursor.
-In many ways this is similar to the shell environment you learned about during the shell lessons.
-The command lines provides a "Read, evaluate, print loop": you type in commands, R tries to execute them, and then returns a result.
+In many ways this is similar to the shell environment you learnt about during the shell lessons: it operates on the same idea of a "Read, evaluate, print loop": you type in commands, R tries to execute them, and then returns a result.

 #### Using R as a calculator